rsdoiel/skimmer/README.md

 [yarnc](https://git.mills.io/yarnsocial/yarn). skimmer is minimal and lacks features.
 That is skimmer's best feature. skimmer can do two things.

-- fetch a list of urls and download their items to an SQLite3 database
+- fetch a list of URLs and download their items to an SQLite3 database
 - Display the contents of the SQLite3 database in reverse chronological order

 That's it.
 No paging, now UI other than the command line options and what is sent